We use cookies on this site to enhance your experience.

 If you don’t know your roommates on day one of living off-campus, don’t worry!
 Students in residence don’t always know their roommates prior to move-in day either.
 You may find that you make friends during your first year who would like to room with you in their upper years, so the roommates you have during your first year at Laurier don’t necessarily have to be the roommates you stick with for your entire degree.

 If you are not living in a Laurier residence building, you will automatically be enrolled in the Laurier Off-Campus University Students (LOCUS) program.
-Put simply, LOCUS is residence without the walls.
+Put simply, LOCUS is residence without the building.
 You have access to off-campus advisors (OCAs) to help you transition to university life, social and academic programming, and much more!
 You may find that the friends you make through LOCUS will be your roommates in your upper years at Laurier.

 Stay Golden,